mparno/fenics-web/source/doc/demos/pde/mixed-poisson/python/documentation.rst

     bc = DirichletBC(W.sub(0), G, boundary)

-To compute the solution, a ``VariationalProblem`` object is created using the bilinear and linear forms, and the boundary condition.
+To compute the solution, a :py:class:`VariationalProblem` object is created using the bilinear and linear forms, and the boundary condition.
 The ``solve`` function is then called, yielding the full solution.
 The separate components ``sigma`` and ``u`` of the solution can be extracted by calling the ``split`` function.
 Finally, we plot the solutions to examine the result.

 .. index:: split functions